 Projects in the TIP are funded through various Federal, State, and local funding sources.
 The City of Topeka and Shawnee County identify projects in their respective Capital Improvement Programs (CIP) that will be funded over the next 5 years.
-Coordination between the City, County, KDOT, Topeka Metro Transit Authority (TMTA) and the MTPO occurs to ensure that the projects identified for funding are consistent with the MTPO's Metropolitan Transportation Plan (MTP).
-Assistance with determining project consistency is conducted with the help of the MTPO decision making bodies which include the Technical Advisory Committee (TAC) that makes recommendations to the MTPO Policy Board.
+Coordination between the City, County, KDOT, Topeka Metro Transit Authority (TMTA) and the MTPO occurs to ensure that the projects identified for funding are consistent with the MTPO's MTP.
+Assistance with determining project consistency is conducted with the help of the MTPO decision making bodies which include the TAC and MTPO Policy Board.